Randolph Turpin: Death

-Three days before his death, Turpin had received a final demand from HMRC for £800 unpaid tax on his wrestling earnings.
+Three days before his death, Turpin had received a final demand from the Inland Revenue for £800 unpaid tax on his wrestling earnings.
 However, he had already spent the money he had earned from wrestling so he faced the prospect of being made bankrupt for a second time.
 Also, the council had decided to go ahead with the compulsory purchase of the property where he lived, to turn it into a car park.
 He had stopped wrestling and the café now provided his only source of income and the flat above it his home.

 Since retiring from boxing, he had suffered from depression because of his money troubles.
 In addition, his personal doctor stated that he thought Turpin had become punch-drunk from all the blows that he had taken to the head during his boxing career.
 This had led to him becoming morose in his later years.
 He had become bitter about his boxing career, believing that he had been exploited by having to pay the tax on money that he had never received.
 Whenever strangers tried to talk to him about his time in the ring he would change the subject.

 He was found dead from gunshot wounds in the flat above the transport café on 17 May 1966.
 He had a wound to the head (the bullet lodged against his skull and did not enter his brain) and a second wound to his heart which had killed him.
 His daughter Carmen, who was 17 months old at the time, also had two bullet wounds and it was assumed that he had shot her before taking his own life.
 His daughter was rushed to hospital and managed to make a full recovery.
 From all accounts, Turpin had been a doting father to his daughters.